Question: Do you need to count a user who clicks across 2 or more domains as a single person, and track their behavior for conversion and attribution?

-Definition: cross-domain tracking is the ability to follow a user across completely different domains.
 For example, if you have two websites; one selling hotel bookings, and a second renting cars.
-Cross-domain tracking is the ability to follow the same user across both domains.
+Cross-domain tracking is the ability to follow the same user across both domains, and/or through a check-out shopping cart.
 Another example would be if you sent a visitor from your site to another site via a banner.

 Who is interested in this?
 In your company, it’s probably Marketing who want to know about people signing up, who may originate from different internal sources.